manish-kumar123/News-App/README.md

 **License**

 Specify the license under which the project is distributed.
-Mention if any third-party libraries or assets have different licenses.
+Mention if any third-party libraries or assets have different licenses..

 C**hoose a License**